4bo-hakim/restaurant-system/backend/API.md

 **GET** `/admin/foods`

-Retrieves paginated food items with their sub-category details.
+Retrieves food items with their sub-category details.
+Admin users receive a paginated response with 20 foods per page.
+Other authenticated roles receive the complete filtered collection as an array.

 **Authentication:** Required (Bearer token)
 **Permission:** None